7 Skills That Look Amazing On A Resume

 Let’s be honest.

 Even if you are applying for your first “grown-up” job, add multitasking to your resume anyway.
 You are probably better at it than you think!
-For instance, in college, you had to juggle four or five different classes each semester.
-If you also had a part-time job, you have even better multitasking skills to talk about in your interview!
+For instance, you had to juggle four or five different classes each semester in college.
+If you also had a part-time job, you have even better multitasking skills to discuss in your interview!

 7. Project Management

-Project management is one of those important resume skills that will make you stand out to recruiters.
-Not everyone gets to take the lead on projects, especially in non-managerial positions.
-If you do get this opportunity, talk it up as much as possible!
-It is a hard skill that feels like a soft skill, so it’s an impressive one to have.
+Project management is one of those essential resume skills that will make you stand out to recruiters.
+Not everyone gets to lead projects, especially in non-managerial positions.
+If you get this opportunity, talk it up as much as possible!
+It is a complex skill that feels like a soft skill, so it’s impressive.

 Even if you are at the bottom of the hierarchy at your office, take management opportunities whenever you can.
 If you’re still in school, offer to be in charge of the group project to hone your delegation and organizational skills.
-At work, offer to start a new project you’re interested in or even mentor a newer employee.
-All of these things show that you take the initiative and want to move up in your job.
+At work, offer to start a new project you’re interested in or even mentor a more recent employee.
+These things show that you take the initiative and want to improve your job.

 How Do I Decide Which Skills To Include On My Resume?

-The important resume skills on this list are not for everyone.
+The essential resume skills on this list are not for everyone.
 Each person should tailor their resume to make it reflect their specific strengths.
-But figuring out what those are can be harder than it seems at first!
+But figuring out what those are can be more challenging than it initially seems!
 If you’re struggling, try these tactics.

 First, look back on your accomplishments.
-Anything that you have received an award or other recognition for is one of your strengths.
-This can be anything from meeting tight deadlines to conflict resolution to a hard skill specific to your line of work.
+Anything you have received an award or other recognition for is one of your strengths.
+This can be anything from meeting tight deadlines to conflict resolution to a complex skill specific to your work.

 Need more help identifying your professional strengths?
 Check out the video below.
 It can help you build your resume and prepare for interviews!